purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 GCC can easily detect such loops and replace them with glibc calls, so the author also explicitly disabled this with `-fno-builtin`.
 Even like this, the two-pass algorithm was still faster than a single-pass one.

-However, one detail wasn't explicit. `-fno-builtin` does not disable *all* `memcpy`-related optimizations: the `memcpy` loop can still be vectorized, and that's what GCC did to `bespoke_strlcpy`.
+However, one detail wasn't explicit. `-fno-builtin` does not disable *all* `memcpy`-related optimizations: the `memcpy`-like loop can still be vectorized, and that's what GCC did to `bespoke_strlcpy`.
 So the author was actually comparing scalar `strlen` (check for NUL, loop) + vectorized `memcpy` (check for size, loop) to scalar `strlcpy` (check for NUL, check for size, loop).

-Disabling vectorization with `-fno-tree-vectorize` makes the two-pass algorithm *slower*, as it should be, because now we're compiling two loops (check for NUL, loop; check for size, loop) with one loop (check for NUL, check for size, loop), and the latter is faster because it puts less pressure on the branch predictor and has fewer memory accesses.
+Disabling vectorization with `-fno-tree-vectorize` makes the two-pass algorithm *slower*, as it should be, because now we're comparing two loops (check for NUL, loop; check for size, loop) to one loop (check for NUL, check for size, loop), and the latter is faster because it puts less pressure on the branch predictor and has fewer memory accesses.

 ---